bill3tt/notes/learning-how-to-learn/README.md

 They let you know where to put the chunks and how they fit together.
 One you have this - fill in the picture.

+## Illusions of competence

+### Recall

+Recalling the material is much more productive in learning that rereading a number of times or concept maps.

+The retrieval process itself enhances deep learning and helps build chunks.

+If you are trying to build connections between chunks before the chunks are well embedded - not as effective.

+As you begin to chunk the concept, it will become easier to recall and reduce the space taken in working material.

+With chunking, you are effectively increasing the amount of information that can be processed in working memory.

+### Illusions of competence

+Glacing at a solution and thinking you understand it yourself is the most common illustion on competence.

+You need to have the information embedded in your own working memory in order to recall it and think creatively with it.

+Highlighting should be used very carefull!

+Words & notes synthesizing the key concepts is very effective way of note taking.

+Because it is easier to reread the book instead of recalling the points, students often reread and assume they are learning.

+Wanting to learn the material and spending time with material is not a guaranteed strategy in actually learning the material.

+### Self testing

+Failing and mistakes are useful in your own self-testing to excercise the recall of information.

+Recalling material outside of your usual place of study - eliminates subliminal clues that aid recall.

+Lets you know if you are actually taking in the material or not!

+## Seeing the bigger picture

+It is hard to learn when you are not into it - but it is easy when you are into it - why is that?

+Motivation is controlled by dopamine.
+Dopamine is released when we receive and unexpected reward.

+Dopamine is used to predict future awards.

+Addictive drugs artificially increase dopamine, but can lead to cravings and loss of free will.

+Anhedonia is the inability to feel pleasure.

+Dopamine neurons part of the unconcious part of the brain.

+In monkey troops, the cheif has the highest serotonin levels.

+Low serotonin levels are associate with risk-taking behaviour.

+Keep your amygdala happy to be a happy learner.

+## The value of a library of chunks: compaction, transfer, creativity and the law of serendipity

+The ability to combine chunks in new and original ways underlies a lot of historical innovation.

+To enhance knowledge and expertise, people gradually build the number of chunks in their mind, valuable bits of information to combine together.

+Chunks can help you understand new concepts - they can be related to similar concepts in other fields - a.k.a. transfer.

+Way of compressing information much more compactly.
+The 'ribbons' are longer.

+Like a library of neural pathways.

+Diffuse mode of thinking can help you piece together disperse chunks.
+To find similarities and patterns.

+Find patterns that simplify problem solving techniques.

+Two ways to solve problems:
+* Sequential thinking - each small step leads deliberately to the next one.
+* Holistic intuituion - creative diffuse mode linking of focused mode thoughts.

+Diffuse mode semi-random solutions should always be studied with the focused mode to see if they make sense.

+### Law of Serendipity - lady luck favours the one who tries.

+Focus on the first section, when you place the first concept in memory, the second will go in more easily, the third even easier.

+## Overlearning, choking, einstellung, chunking and interleaving

+### Overlearning

+Continuing to learn or study too muchafter you have mastered what you can in the session is called overlearning.

+Beware of repetitive overlearning, it can be a waste of valuable learning time.

+It does not necessarily stengthen long term memory connections.

+Subsequent study session to embed neural patterns is useful.

+### Deliberate practice

+Balance your studies to deliberately focus on the things that you find more difficult.

+### Einstellung

+A neural pathway you have prevents other, potentially better, solutions.

+Like installing a roadblock because of the initial way you were looking at something.

+Focused mode can create ruts preventing finding the best solution.

+Sometimes your initial intuition is wrong.

+### Interleaving

+Mastering a topic is not just about creating chunks, but also about selecting chunks from choices.

+The best way to practice this is by jumping backwards and forwards between the source material and problems.

+Do what you can by mixing up your learning.

+Skipping around problems can make learning feel more difficult, but ultimately more deeply.

+When you interleave between subjects, you can create new chunks between fields.

+Developing expertise in multiple fields will allow you to bring new ideas from one to the other.

+Kuhn - most paradigm shifts are brought about by either young people or people trained in a different discipline - lack of einstellung.

+"Science progresses one funeral at a time" - deeply embedded ways of doing things.

+Keep trying and you will be pleasantly surprised with the results.